Muthubioinfo/population-genetics/Forward-simulation-ARG.md

 # Forward-Time Simulation with Ancestral Recombination Graph (ARG) using Tskit

 This shows how to simulate forward-time ancestry using discrete-time Wright-Fisher model and visualize it with tskit tables.
-The simulation stores the full Ancestral Recombination Graph (ARG) by tracking inheritance across generations, assuming (1) without recombination, and (2) with recombination.
-This example is recreated from tskit tutorial on [Building a forward simulator](https://tskit.dev/tutorials/forward_sims.html).
+The simulation shows the full Ancestral Recombination Graph (ARG) by tracking inheritance across generations, assuming (1) without recombination, and (2) with recombination.
+The following example is recreated from tskit tutorial on [Building a forward simulator](https://tskit.dev/tutorials/forward_sims.html).

 ## Wright-Fisher Model

-Assumptions:
+Basic assumptions of Wright-Fisher:
 * A constant population of size N diploid individuals.
-* Generations are non-overlapping.
+* Generations are non-overlapping (population emerged from previous generations, and do not coexist in time)
 * Each succesive generation is formed by random mating from the previous one.

-Consider a simulation of diploid individuals (2 chromosomes per individual).
+Consider a simulation of diploid individuals.
 Each chromosome is inherited from a parent chromosome in the previous generation, and assuming recombination can optionally occur during inheritance.

-Initialize tskit and create empty variables
+In python, first initialize tskit and assign variable for population size (L).

 ```python
 import tskit